pashacraydon/react-redux-starter-kit/README.md

     Container components listen to state updates via Redux Connect.
 They automatically pick up state changes which they pass down to their 'child' components as props.

-    The rest of the components should be 'dumb' or 'presentational' components.
-This way they are reusable, so they shouldn't handle much state.

 2. **/modules**

     Modules are the parts of the application which deal with state.
 They are self-contained units which should expose public functions in index.js for other parts of the application.